Our privacy notice

 - Law enforcement agencies

-- Public authorities and agencies with whom we work in connection with the provision of water and sewerage services
+- Public authorities and agencies with whom we work in connection with the provision of water and sewerage services and the provision of priority services

-- Our advisors
+- Our external legal and professional advisors

-- Software providers for our IT systems
+- Software providers and I.T. support providers (and their sub-contractors) for our I.T. systems

 - Credit reference agencies and debt collection services